chochain/eForthChip/README.md

 ## Forth on FPGA for AI &amp; Robotics
-* temp storage before the team project is created
+* temp storage before transition to the team project
 * work in progress (inner, comma, pusher)

 ### Outer Interpreter block diagram